Mad1232/Expense-Analysis-DashBoard/README.md

 - Designed and deployed an end-to-end machine learning pipeline in Azure.

 ### Frontend Development
-- Designed interactive dashboards and applications using `Streamlit` and `Dash`.
+- Designed interactive dashboards and applications using `Streamlit`.
 - Focused on creating intuitive user interfaces to visualize complex data.

 ### Deployment